 In addition to an extensive repertoire of traditional works, Ms. Zabala is a champion of new music: in opera, concert, and song.
 For her recording with composer and pianist Gregg Kallor, Exhilaration: Dickinson and Yeats Songs, Opera News Online says, “Kallor has found a wonderful exponent in Adriana Zabala, a gifted, agile mezzo-soprano.
 Kallor knows how to make these words sing, and Zabala gives perfect flight to them.
 Singing with uncommon clarity and natural beauty, she seems to be deep inside both the poems and Kallor’s musical realizations.”
 The duo has performed these songs at Carnegie Hall’s Weill Hall, on the Carnegie Room Series in Nyack, NY, in the Ted Mann Concert Hall in Minneapolis, and on the Salzburg International Chamber Music Series in Austria.
 With baritone Matthew Worth, she will give the premiere of Kallor’s new song cycle at New York City’s Subculture in spring of 2015.

-Operatically, in addition to the two American premieres listed above, Ms. Zabala created roles in John Musto's Volpone and Douglas Cuomo's Doubt.
-She sang the title role in the world premiere of Robert Aldridge and Herschel Garfein's new opera, Sister Carrie, with the Florentine Opera in October 2016, and created the role of Rosie Chaney in the world premiere of Kevin Puts' and Mark Campbell's The Manchurian Candidate with Minnesota Opera.
-She also performed the role of Joanna in the revival of Carly Simon's Romulus Hunt with Nashville Opera.
-In new concert works, Ms. Zabala sang the soloist role in the James Whitbourn's Anne Frank oratorio Annelies, which she also has done with Oratorio Society of Minnesota and will repeat at Montclair State University in New Jersey.
-She will be a soloist in the upcoming world premiere of Jeffrey Van's Reaping the Whirlwind with the Susquehanna Valley Chorale, and is a soloist on the recent Naxos DVD release of Robert Aldridge and Herschel Garfein's Parables.
+Operatically, in addition to the two American premieres listed above, Ms. Zabala created roles in John Musto’s Volpone and Douglas Cuomo’s Doubt.
+She sang the title role in the world premiere of Robert Aldridge and Herschel Garfein’s new opera, Sister Carrie, with The Florentine Opera in 2016.
+She sang the role of Rosie Chaney in the world premiere of Kevin Puts’ and Mark Campbell’s The Manchurian Candidate with Minnesota Opera, and Joanna in the revival of Carly Simon’s Romulus Hunt with Nashville Opera.
+In new concert works, Ms. Zabala sings the soloist role in the James Whitbourn’s Anne Frank oratorio Annelies, which she has done with Oratorio Society of Minnesota and will repeat at Montclair State University in New Jersey.
+She will be a soloist in the upcoming world premiere of Jeffrey Van’s Reaping the Whirlwind with the Susquehanna Valley Chorale, and is a soloist on the recent Naxos DVD release of Robert Aldridge and Herschel Garfein’s Parables.

 Adriana Zabala was raised in Miami, Caracas, Venezuela, and Lake Jackson, Texas.
-She earned her undergraduate degree from Louisiana State University, was a Fulbright Scholar in Salzburg, studying German Lieder at the Mozarteum, and earned her master's degree at the University of Cincinnati College-Conservatory of Music.
-She was a Resident Artist for two seasons with the Minnesota Opera, was a Young Artist with the Seattle Opera, and is an alumna of the apprentice programs at the Berkshire Opera, the Santa Fe Opera, and the Wolf Trap Opera Company.
+She earned her undergraduate degree from Louisiana State University, was a Fulbright Scholar in Salzburg, Austria, studying German Lieder at the Mozarteum and earned her master’s degree at the University of Cincinnati College-Conservatory of Music.
+She was an Artist Resident for two seasons with the Minnesota Opera, was a Young Artist with the Seattle Opera, and is an alumna of the apprentice programs at the Berkshire Opera, the Santa Fe Opera, and the Wolf Trap Opera Company.

-Professor Zabala is a proud member of the voice faculty at the University of Minnesota, where in addition to her thriving studio, she teaches graduate vocal literature, administrates a program of collaboration between the Minnesota Opera and the University of Minnesota, teaches a freshman seminar called Shakespeare in Film and Music, and a May Session Global Seminar, Vive les Arts!, in Paris.
+Professor Zabala is a proud member of the voice faculty at the University of Minnesota, where in addition to her thriving studio, she teaches graduate vocal literature, administrates a program of collaboration between the Minnesota Opera and the University of Minnesota, teaches a Freshman Seminar called Shakespeare in Film and Music, and a May Session Global Seminar, Vive les Arts!, in Paris.
+Ms. Zabala is managed by Ana de Archuleta at ADA Artist Management & Representation in New York City.
 She lives in Minneapolis with her husband and two daughters.